 Humanities

-Geography excursion
+Geography competition

 Entry Humanities students participated in the Australian Geography Competition.
 Students have 30 minutes to answer multiple-choice and short answer questions, based on the content of the Australian Curriculum: Geography.
 The questions test both geographical knowledge and skills.
 There are prizes for the highest scoring students in each age group, and our students all got a lollipop as a reward for participating!